School of Social and Political Science

 Affiliations

-Jay is currently Co-ordinator for Postgraduate Teaching in the Social Policy Subject Area and Programme Director of the MSc Public Policy.
-He is also Course Organiser for the postgraduate course Political Issues in Public Policy and has previously served as Course Organiser of the Global and International Social Policy course and contributed teaching to the undergraduate courses; Understanding Public Policy; Social Policy & Society; Rethinking the Financial Crisis; The Politics of the Welfare State.
+Previously I have served as Director for Postgraduate Teaching in the Social Policy Subject Area and Programme Director of the MSc Public Policy.
+With respect to course delivery I have regularly acted as Course Organiser for the postgraduate course Political Issues in Public Policy and have previously served as Course Organiser of the Global and International Social Policy course.
+At undergraduate level I have contributed to the following courses; Understanding Public Policy; Social Policy & Society; Rethinking the Financial Crisis; and The Politics of the Welfare State.
+I continue to serve as a member of the Quality Assurance Agency Advisory Group on the Subject Benchmark Statement (SBS) for Social Policy, which is in the process of being revised prior to publication in 2026.

 Select publications